turingschool/backend_mod_1_prework/section1/reflection.md

 1. What is interpolation?
 Use interpolation to print a sentence using the variable `animal`.
 - Interpolation lets you substitute the result of Ruby code into the middle of a string.
-- Interpolation requires a string and #{}. puts "Did you know tha a #{animal} has stripes?!"
+- Interpolation requires a string and #{}.

+  puts "Did you know that a #{animal} has stripes?!"

-1. What method is used to get input from a user? gets.chomp
+1. What method is used to get input from a user?

+gets.chomp

 1. Name and describe two common string methods:
  - .length counts characters in a string